VinGardeValise Grande suitcase is the luggage all wine lovers need | CNN Underscored

 The inserts keep everything in place

 The Grande suitcase comes with 12 foam inserts that are game-changing for a wine and spirits connoisseur.
 Shaped like traditional 750-milliliter wine bottles, they hold bottles of any shape.
-In our testing, three whiskeys, a bottle of wine, a bottle of gin and a bottle of olive oil (all part of a balanced travel diet, of course) fit easily yet snuggly despite their varying shapes and sizes.
-The inserts, as well as a top foam panel that rests flat atop the bottles, which is then secured by straps, are designed to keep your bottles safe and sound — and they did a great job on our trip.
+In our testing, three whiskeys, a bottle of wine, a bottle of gin and a bottle of olive oil (all part of a balanced travel diet, of course) fit easily yet snugly despite their varying shapes and sizes.
+The inserts — as well as a top foam panel that rests flat atop the bottles, which is then secured by straps — are designed to keep your bottles safe and sound, and they did a great job on our trip.

 What was most impressive is that not one bottle so much as showed the slightest sign of rattling during our seven-hour transatlantic flight (and the customary throwing around by baggage handlers).
 That’s quite a departure from my former roll-and-tuck method of packing bottles, which ultimately left all my finds at the bottom of my suitcase bumping up against each other.